Marginal notes on Martin Gurri’s The Revolt of the Public and the Crisis of Authority in the New Millennium (2014)

 The Fifth Wave thus catalyzes the public’s demands and dissolves the sanctity of authority.
 This gives rise to the revolt of the public.

 The events discussed by Gurri demonstrate this point.
 For example, the Iranian blogosphere, Blogistan, appeared just because the Iranian “Blogfather,” Hoder, had adapted software for the Farsi script.
 Blogistan started with “trivial personal diaries” (Gurri, 2014, KL 288) and resulted in street protests.
 I describe the same process in the Russian blogosphere, Runet, in my book.
 (Gurri does not cover the Russian protests, which occurred in 2011-2012).
-The politicization of the media environment is inevitable and unfolds under its own logic, the logic of emancipated authorship.
+The politicization of the social media environment is inevitable and unfolds under its own logic, the logic of emancipated authorship.
 (Here is another example of how close our respective positions are: Gurri writes about “the practical political consequences of giving ordinary people the means of public expression.”
 (Gurri, 2014, KL 654)).

 The methodological difference is that I see the protests as the inner evolution of the media environment under the conditions of emancipated authorship, while Gurri analyses the impact of media on politics and social interactions.